zendeskgarden/chrome-extension/.github/CONTRIBUTING.md

 dependencies needed for development.
 After installation, the following commands are available:

+- `yarn start` to run the browser extension.
 - `yarn test` to run package tests.
 - `yarn lint` to enforce consistent code conventions.
 Note this is run as a git `pre-commit` hook.
 - `yarn format` to enforce code style with opinionated formats.
 Note this is run as a git `pre-commit` hook.
+- `yarn build` to compile source TS to distribution JS.
+The build runs as part of the initial install.
+- `yarn watch` to watch source files for changes and rebuild as needed.

 ## Pull Request Workflow